0ptim/DeFiChainWiki/docs/auto/Cli_Vault_Creation_And_DUSD_Minting.md

 ...
 ```

-## Vault DUSD loan {#vault-loan}
+## Vault dUSD loan {#vault-loan}

 Now we are eligible to take a loan out of the vault.

 ### Estimate loan

-For the case you like to take as much DUSD as possible out of your vault use the **estimateloan "vaultId" {"split":n} ( targetRatio )** command.
+For the case you like to take as much dUSD as possible out of your vault, use the **estimateloan "vaultId" {"split":n} ( targetRatio )** command.

-Here as an example with a split into 100% DUSD token and a collateral of at least 150% (the minimum of the choosen loan scheme).
+Here as an example with a split into 100% dUSD token and a collateral of at least 150% (the minimum of the chosen loan scheme).

 ```
 > estimateloan "40bfc5ce57fb7203bb89fb22aabeac4a495c364bede02606ed01e60331288b9b" {"DUSD":1.0} 150
 ```

-### Take DUSD loan
+### Take dUSD loan

 With the command **takeloan {"vaultId":"hex","to":"address","amounts":"str"}** the loan can be taken from the vault: [transaction](https://defiscan.live/transactions/5d30554b48cff80bd7937b87ae4ae2606a5c7e20902ccead6909a29ec9567fa2?network=TestNet)